zchee/terminal-notifier/README.markdown

 `-appIcon PATH`

-Specify an image `PATH` to display instead of the application icon.

-**WARNING: This option is subject to change, since it relies on a private method.**
+Attach an additional image to the notification. macOS no longer allows terminal-notifier to override its application icon at runtime; instead the image is delivered as an attachment alongside the notification content.
+Prefer `-contentImage` for richer layouts.

 -------------------------------------------------------------------------------